1600hp/1600hp.github.io/about.md

 permalink: /about/
 ---

-Sometimes I post stuff here.
-Sometimes I don't.
-Odds are this website won't even be here tomorrow.
+I do stuff when I get bored.
+Sometimes, I even put that stuff here, where people can read it, but probably won't.

+That's...

+That's about it.